 4. Sugar & Sugary foods

-- Sugary items fill the little tummy without providing important nutrients
+- Sugary items fill the little tummy without providing essential nutrients

 - They may stick to the teeth, sugar helps bacteria to grow, and this causes early tooth decay